Shreya-ravi/API-For-News-Summary/README.md

 # 📌 Conclusion

 This project demonstrates a real-world backend system combining web scraping, NLP, API development, and database management using FastAPI.

+# “Heavy ML models (Transformers) can be integrated in production environments.”